liquidinstruments/moku-examples/docs/reference/fir/set_control_matrix.md

 ---
-additional_doc: NOTE Interface currently only supports using the first two PID loops which are
+additional_doc: NOTE Interface currently only supports using the first two FIR loops which are
     paired with the first two ADC channels, e.g. Moku:Pro's third and fourth loops and ADC3, ADC4 cannot yet be used through this API.
 description: Set the linear combination of ADC input signals for a given PID channel.